loki4j/loki-logback-appender/CONTRIBUTING.md

 1. Create a pull request to the main project using GitHub UI.

-Please the following guidelines for your PRs:
+Please follow the guideline below for your PRs:

 - Use a clear and descriptive title